Jersey Fresh: Join a Community Supported Agriculture (CSA) Program in NJ

 With its first season in 2010, this CSA program is fairly new but already serving approximately 50 families.
 Members pick-up their share at 24 School Street in Metuchen on Thursdays between 5 and 8 pm.
 Every share is required to contribute four hours a season, either at the distribution site or at the farm.

 A share for the season is $600 ($25 discount if paid in full before March 1), and there is a $10 site fee payable in cash at the first pick-up.
 Pick-up takes place from 3 to 7 pm in Westfield, location TBD.
 Five hours of volunteer work (either at the distribution site or at a work day at the farm) is required.

 Ort Farms in Long Valley, NJ has members come to the farm and pick their own produce off the shelf Tuesday between 2 and 6 pm Thursdays between 3 and 7 pm.
 The 21-week program runs from May 29 to October 16, with one week of vacation worked in.
-It is $799 for a full share, $489 for a half share, and $339 for a personal share is $16.95 per week, all when paid in advance.
+A full share is $39.95 per week, a half share is $24.95 per week and a personal share is $16.95 per week, all when paid in advance.
 Each share comes with a variety of different produce options per season.